interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

     - If the transfer is unconditional, it executes immediately.
     - If the transfer is conditional, it waits for a matching fulfillment.
 - [Submit Fulfillment][]
-    - Can execute or cancel the transfer, depending on the fulfillment.
+    - Executes a conditional transfer, if the fulfillment matches the condition.
 - [Reject Transfer][]
 - [Get Transfer][] and check its status
 - [Get Transfer Fulfillment][]